INTERNATIONAL MARINE MINERALS SOCIETY

-- To promote and improve the understanding of marine mineral deposits within the province of the global ocean;
+To promote and improve the understanding of the origin, distribution, exploration, mining, processing, development, and economic assessment of mineral deposits within the province of the global ocean;

-- To encourage the prudent development of marine mineral resources, including concern for the environment; and
+To encourage the prudent development of marine mineral resources, including concern for the environment;

-- To encourage research in all aspects of marine minerals development.
+To encourage, internationally, both basic and applied research in all aspects of marine minerals exploration and development.

-IMMS is the primary sponsor of the Underwater Mining Conference (UMC)—an international forum that brings together the marine mining community to exchange ideas and foster partnerships for research, exploration, and mining ventures.
-The Society supports graduate student participation in the UMI and conducts its general membership and executive board meetings in conjunction with the UMI.
-Members of the Society receive advance access to UMI abstracts, timely Soundings (e-messages, some being exclusive early releases), and contact information to other key members within this unique community.
-IMMS archives the UMI abstracts at OneMine.org, the online digital library (beta) for the entire mining and minerals community.
+IMMS archives the UMC abstracts at OneMine.org, the online digital library (beta) for the entire mining and minerals community.
 Searches are free, but access to documents is limited to members of professional societies such as IMMS.
 Registration to OneMine requires a one-time use of your IMMS Customer No. ID.
 The rest is easy.